bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-11-11-Investments.md

 Spend less than you earn - invest the surplus - avoid debt.

 A mutual fund is a collection of investors' money that fund managers use to invest in stocks, bonds, and other securities.

+An index fund is a type of investment that tracks the performance of a specific benchmark like the S&P 500.
+Instead of picking individual stocks, an index fund tracks the performance of a specific market benchmark—or "index", like the popular S&P 500 Index—as closely as possible.

 **Eg**: The author considers the following scenario.